HackaHealth-Geneva/hand2keyPressedRehab/README.md

 - Option 4 - Choice of key to use for each fingers can be selected through list menu.

-- When using this interface, a text file is automatically generated and record the different distance of your fingers as well the threshold used for each of them.
+- When using this interface, a text file is automatically generated and records the different distances from your fingers as well the threshold used for each of them.
 This options can be disable in the config file.

 # Further Development: